 The processes and procedures you use in your VA business create a certain experience for your clients.
 So take a look at the different processes you use and see if they’re delivering the right experience for your clients.
 Do they match the expectations your clients have, and what you’re suggesting?
 This includes your automated processes (such as your onboarding and online selling processes and carts etc), as well as your manual processes (such as your customer service and complaint procedures).

-What steps are you taking, to make 2019 a successful year for your VA business?
-Are you looking to start your VA business in 2019, or are you already in business and looking to ramp up your growth?
+What steps are you taking, to make this a successful year for your VA business?
 I’d love to hear your next steps, so do please share your thoughts and intentions in the comments box below!